julelang/manual/src/memory/pointers.md

 ## Pointer Arithmetic

 Pointer arithmetic is available for typed pointers other than `*unsafe`.
 Thanks to pointer arithmetic, you can shift your pointers with the help of integers.
+It only supports `int` and `uint` types.

 For example, summing a pointer to the integer `1` means that it will be shifted forward by the size of the data type it points to in memory.
 This means that if you point to a block of memory, the pointer will point to the next block element.